stenwt/librarium/docusaurus-librarium/docs/docs-content/03-cluster-profiles/04-examples.md

 ---
 title: "Cluster Profile Examples"
 metaTitle: "Cluster Profile Examples"
-metaDescription: "The method for creating a Cluster Profile for AWS on Spectro Cloud"
+description: "The method for creating a Cluster Profile for AWS on Spectro Cloud"
 icon: ""
-hideToC: true
+hide_table_of_contents: true
-fullWidth: false

 ---